rrzhang139/numpyviz/README.md

 ## What is it?

-NumpyViz is a code visualizer that renders dynamic visualizations of matrix operations as they are executed.
-You can paste in arbitrary Numpy code and it will magically parse the code and return an ordered sequence of operations, complete with visual representations of each step.
+In NumpyViz, you can paste in arbitrary Numpy code and it will magically parse the code and return an ordered sequence of operations, complete with visual representations of each step.

 This was built with Python, Next.js/Vercel, and Manim, a math animations library, for vizualizations.